-Connect the cold water supply using 3/4 inch National Pipe Thread "NPT"
+Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "C" (COLD).

-to the cold water inlet nipple.
 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available at Lowe's®).
+We recommend using a dielectric-type union (available from Lowe's®).
 Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.